NET WORTH: $700 million, estimated

 SOURCE OF WEALTH: Writer and Producer

 FUNDING AREAS: Civil Liberties, Environment, Education, Arts & Media

 OVERVIEW: One of leading progressive philanthropists from the entertainment industry, Lear helped form People For the American Way, a nonprofit that speaks out for "Bill of Rights guarantees and monitors violations of constitutional freedoms."
 USC Annenberg School of Communication is the site of the Norman Lear Center, a research and public policy center.
-As well, Lear and his wife Lyn move their philanthropy through the Lear Family Foundation, which has given away in the neighborhood of $2 - $3 million annually of late, funding efforts toward civil liberties, education, arts, media, and more.
+Additionally, Lear and his wife Lyn do their grantmaking through the Lear Family Foundation, which has given away around $2 - $3 million annually of late, funding efforts toward civil liberties, education, arts, media, and more.

 BACKGROUND: Norman Lear began his television writing career in 1950 when he and his writing partner were signed to write for The Ford Star Revue, starring Jack Haley.
 Lear teamed with director Bud Yorkin to form Tandem Productions.
 Together, they produced several feature films, with Lear taking on roles as executive producer, writer and director.
 In 1967, he was nominated for an Oscar for his script for Divorce American Style.
 In 1970, CBS signed with Tandem Productions to produce All in the Family, which ran for nine seasons.
 All in the Family was followed by other television hits such as Maude, Sanford and Son, Good Times, and The Jeffersons.